 - 1. Introduction

+- 2. Governance and Aid: towards optimality

-- 2. Japanese Aid to South Asia
+- 3. Japanese Aid to South Asia

-- 3. Japanese Aid to South East Asia
+- 4. Japanese Aid to South East Asia

-- 4. Effects of Japanese Aid and Some Policy Issues
+- 5. Effects of Japanese Aid and Some Policy Issues

-- 5. Conclusions
+- 6. Conclusions

-- 6. Appendix: A Mathematical Model for Estimating the Impact of Bilateral and Multilateral Foreign Aid on Different Types of Policymakers
+- 7. Appendix: A Mathematical Model for Estimating the Impact of Bilateral and Multilateral Foreign Aid on Different Types of Policymakers